verdaccio/website/website/translated_docs/pl-PL/config.md

 ### Pakiety

-Packages allow the user to control how the packages are gonna be accessed.
+This section allows you to control how packages are accessed.
 For more information about this section read the [packages page](packages.md).

 ```yaml
 packages: